Astronaut Scott Kelly Celebrates Wedding Anniversary On Colorado's Mount Bierstadt: 'Highest I've Ever Climbed On Earth'

 SUMMIT COUNTY, Colo.
 (CBS4) – You would think after spending nearly a year in space, everything else you did would be pretty blase.
 That’s not the case for former astronaut Scott Kelly who spent 520 days looking down on the Earth.

 But his sense of adventure brought him to Colorado where he posted a picture of himself and his wife on Facebook Thursday after they climbed Mt.
-Bierstadt.READ MORE: Police Arrest Treyvion Simpson For June Murder Of Andrew Edward Billinger Outside Aurora McDonald's
+Bierstadt.READ MORE: Smithsonian Magazine Names Manitou Springs One Of Best Small Towns In Nation

 In the post he wrote, “In space I enjoyed looking down at rugged mountain ranges below.
-Yesterday, I got a new perspective, although from a lower altitude, but the highest I’ve ever climbed here on Earth.”READ MORE: First-Of-Its-Kind Survey Aims To Stop Exodus Of Healthcare Workers
+Yesterday, I got a new perspective, although from a lower altitude, but the highest I’ve ever climbed here on Earth.”READ MORE: Tech Companies At Colorado Air And Space Port Working To Take Industry To Next Level

 He said he and his wife were celebrating their anniversary on Mt.
 Bierstadt at 14,065 feet.

 “We did it.
 We climbed our first fourteener yesterday,” Kelly’s wife, Amiko, wrote on Facebook.
 “There are 58 of them here in Colorado.
-And Scott suggests we do a new one every anniversary.”MORE NEWS: 'Great Beer, Better World': Lady Justice, An All-Female Owned Brewery In Aurora, Works To Help Women
+And Scott suggests we do a new one every anniversary.”MORE NEWS: Larimer County Warns Of Increased Hospitalizations As Delta Variant Spreads: 'It Is Concerning'

 According to the Colorado Fourteeners Initiative, Mt.
 Bierstadt was the second most hiked 14er in the state last year.